astronomer/docs/learn/managing-dependencies.md

 ## TaskFlow API dependencies

-The [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/taskflow.html), available in Airflow 2.0 and later, lets you turn Python functions into Airflow tasks using the `@task` decorator.
+The [TaskFlow API](airflow-decorators.md) added decorators to Airflow, for example to allow you to turn Python functions into Airflow tasks using the `@task` decorator.

 If your DAG has only Python functions that are all defined with the decorator, invoke Python functions to set dependencies.
 For example, in the following DAG there are two dependent tasks, `get_a_cat_fact` and `print_the_cat_fact`.
 To set the dependencies, you invoke the function `print_the_cat_fact(get_a_cat_fact())`: